timmaurice/lovelace-radar-card/README.md

 - Automatically scales the radar distance to fit all entities, or set a fixed maximum distance.
 - Optional, clear distance labels on the grid rings for quick reference.
+- Optional "radar ping" animation for entities that are considered to be moving.

 ### Rich Interactivity